rderooy/dosbox-x-wiki/Guide:Installing-DOS-4.md.md

 <img src="images/MS-DOS:MS-DOS_4.01_INSTALLER2.png" width="640" height="400" alt="MS-DOS 4.01 Introduction screen"><br>

 <b>Specify Function and Workspace</b><br>
-You will now be asked between 3 install options. "program workspace" in this context means the amount of disk space available for <i>other</i> programs.
-Your effectively being asked if you want to do a Small, Medium or Full installation of MS-DOS 4.0x.
+You will now be asked between 3 install options. "program workspace" in this context means the amount of RAM available for programs.
+Based on your decision FASTOPEN will be enabled, and various DOS buffers will be adjusted.

 <img src="images/MS-DOS:MS-DOS_4.01_INSTALLER3.png" width="640" height="400" alt="MS-DOS 4.01 Specify Function and Workspace"><br>